Witch-Hazels: Winter Flowers, Fall Foliage, and Lovely Form

 Ozark witch-hazel grows about 10 feet tall and up to 15 feet wide.
 In the wild, it spreads by underground runners (stolons) to form colonies, but this can be kept in check by regular pruning of the runners and suckers.
 Hamamelis vernalis is uncommon in American gardens, but that’s changing as demand for native plants grows.
 There are also cultivars of this species available, including some purple-flowered ones like ‘Amethyst’ and ‘Purple Prince’.

-Native Americans used an extract of Hamamelis virginiana bark for medicinal purposes, and the astringent commercially available as witch-hazel is still made from this plant.
+Hamamelis virginiana bark has an extensive history of medicinal use, and the astringent commercially available as witch-hazel is still made from this plant.
 Unlike many other witch-hazels, this species usually blooms early, in October.
 Since this may be before leaf drop, sometimes the blooms are hidden by the leaves.
 The cultivar ‘Harvest Moon’ flowers after leaf drop, so the overall effect is showier.
 H. virginiana is one of the larger witch-hazels, at 20 feet tall and wide, but ‘Little Susie’ grows to only 5 feet tall and wide.

 This species’ yellow flowers from January to March and yellow foliage in the fall add lightness to the landscape.
 It is slightly more upright and rounded than some other witch-hazels and will spread to 15 feet wide in time, so plant Hamamelis mollis in a location where it will have room to grow.
 One standout cultivar is ‘Wisley Supreme’, which is smaller than the straight species, with large, fragrant, golden-yellow flowers tightly clustered on the stems.
 Examples can be seen at Brooklyn Botanic Garden in the Discovery Garden and the Plant Family Collection.